Violent Nicaragua protests claim another 10 lives: rights group

 Student leader Lester Aleman, who is among the protesters spearheading the demand for Ortega to step down, told reporters that he wanted a “halt to the repression.”

-A nationwide strike emptied streets on Friday as businesses shut their doors, heeding calls by civil society groups who want Ortega to resign and stage early elections. [nL1N1UA015]
+A nationwide strike emptied streets on Friday as businesses shut their doors, heeding calls by civil society groups who want Ortega to resign and stage early elections.

 Reporting by Oswaldo Rivas; Writing by Anthony Esposito, Editing by Rosalba O'Brien